 However, reducing risk and the impact on your operations is still possible with some forethought.

-What reforms are being talked about?
+What reforms are being talked about vs. what do we know is coming?

-We already know that from April 2027, unused pension pots will be brought into a person’s estate for the purposes of calculating IHT.
+Beyond next year, we also know that from April 2027, unused pension pots will be brought into a person’s estate for the purposes of calculating IHT.

 How can I mitigate my IHT bill?